 FIX 7: Restart your Mac.

-The hardware parts of the Mac might occasionally freeze up due to specific software issues, which prevents the device from charging or functioning properly.
+The hardware parts of the Mac might occasionally freeze up due to specific software issues, which prevents the device from charging or functioning correctly.
 You might want to try a reboot first since it frequently resets the Mac and fixes some software issues.
-To do it, just adhere to these easy steps:
+To do it, adhere to these easy steps:

 - In the top left side of the screen, click the Apple logo.